dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 it.
 A snapshot algorithm avoids such inconsistencies.
 Chandy-Lamport algorithm Lai-Yang algorithm Spezialetti-Kearns algorithm Mattern's algorithm
 992 bytes (129 words) - 18:46, 10 August 2018

-Chromosome (genetic algorithm)
-In genetic algorithms, a chromosome (also sometimes called a genotype) is a set of parameters which define a proposed solution to the problem that the
-4 KB (453 words) - 16:32, 18 February 2019

 Backpropagation (redirect from BP algorithm) optimization algorithm to adjust the weight of neurons by calculating the gradient of the loss function.
 The goal of any supervised learning algorithm is to
 27 KB (3,682 words) - 02:21, 10 April 2019